FUMO: Prior-Modulated Diffusion for Single Image Reflection Removal: Methods

 Given the mixed image $\mathbf{M}$, we construct a multi-scale residual decomposition inspired by wavelet color correction~\cite{wang2024exploiting} to compute the high-frequency prior $\mathbf{P}_{\mathrm{hf}}$.
 Let $\mathcal{B}_{r}(\cdot)$ denote a channel-wise smoothing operator at scale $r$, implemented with dilated convolution~\cite{yu2015multi}.
 Starting from $\mathbf{M}^{(0)}=\mathbf{M}$, we iteratively compute a smoothed image and its residual at increasing scales: $\mathbf{L}^{(i)}=\mathcal{B}_{r_i}(\mathbf{M}^{(i)})$, $\mathbf{H}^{(i)}=\mathbf{M}^{(i)}-\mathbf{L}^{(i)}$, and update $\mathbf{M}^{(i+1)}=\mathbf{L}^{(i)}$, where $r_i=2^i$ for $i=0,\ldots,L-1$.
 The final high-frequency prior is obtained by accumulating residuals across scales:

-By aggregating residual components from fine to coarse scales, $\mathbf{P}_{\mathrm{hf}}$ captures detail responses that are informative for structure awareness, while remaining simple and efficient to compute.
+By aggregating residual components from fine to coarse scales, $\mathbf{P}_{\mathrm{hf}}$ captures local structural responses while remaining simple and efficient to compute.
 We further clamp and linearly rescale the extracted response to $[0,1]$ at the input resolution for stable conditioning.
-Combined with the intensity prior, it forms a complementary pair of explicit signals that will be integrated into the subsequent gated modulation design.
+Together with the intensity prior, it forms a complementary pair of explicit signals for the subsequent gated modulation design.